ramesh750869/Socket_Assignment/README.md

 In this chat appliaction you can send messages, edit and delete message. when you enter into chat appliaction you will be given a random name and random id. only the user who created the room have the access to disable the room.

+To Run appliaction:
+install node module do npm install in project directory Run the server.js code -> go to server folder and run the following command " node server.js". then open the index.html file in the chrome browser